 Sperm Health: The Basics

-The health of a man’s sperm plays a critical role in conception.2 Here are some of the most important characteristics of healthy sperm.
+The health of a man’s sperm plays a critical role in conception.
+Here are some of the most important characteristics that contribute to sperm quality.

 Sperm Quantity

-There are two measurements used to determine sperm quantity, the total count and the concentration within semen.
-A sperm count of 40,000,000 or more and a sperm concentration of 15,000,000 to 20,000,000 or more per milliliter are typically considered normal.3 If the sperm count is lower, it may be a cause of infertility.
-Although it is important to note that there are men with low sperm counts who go on to have children.
+There are two measurements used to determine sperm quantity: the total count, and the concentration within semen.
+A sperm count of 40,000,000 or more and a sperm concentration of 15,000,000 to 20,000,000 or more per milliliter are typically considered normal.
+If the sperm count is lower, it may be a cause of infertility.
+That said, it is important to note that there are men with low sperm counts who go on to have children.1,2

 Sperm Motility